this-username-is-taken/cognitive-toolkit-docs-python/docs-ref-conceptual/2.0/layerref.md

    cell dimension to the output shape.
 -  `use_peepholes` (optional): if `True`, then use peephole connections in the LSTM
 -  `init`: initializer descriptor for the weights.
+See <xref:cntk.initializer>
-See :mod:`cntk.initializer` for a full list of initialization options.
+   for a full list of initialization options.
 -  `enable_self_stabilization` (optional): if `True`, insert a `Stabilizer()` for the hidden state and cell